osheraz/haptic_pose_estimation/README.md

 > ***Learning Haptic-based Object Pose Estimation for In-hand Manipulation with Underactuated Robotic Hands***

-submitted to the *IEEE Robotics and Automation Letters (RA-L) journal with the ICRA 2022*.

 **The code is based on ROS and tested on Melodic-devel.**

 To build the hands, follow instructions in the [Yale OpenHand project](https://www.eng.yale.edu/grablab/openhand/).